SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 <img src="{{ site.baseurl }}/images/2021-11-19-ivermectin-takedowns-bitterman-thumb.jpg" width="400" height="247" alt="Bitterman: ivermectin risk ratio vs % of population at risk for worms" title="Bitterman: ivermectin risk ratio vs % of population at risk for worms" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The final nail in the coffin is really more of a railroad spike.
-Avi Bitterman controlled the ivermectin results for percent of population with Strongyloides worm infestation and [reported the result shown here](https://twitter.com/AviBittMD/status/1461076939192602628).
+Avi Bitterman controlled the ivermectin results for percent of population with _Strongyloides_ worm infestation and [reported the result shown here](https://twitter.com/AviBittMD/status/1461076939192602628).

-The horizontal axis is the fraction of the population at risk for infestation by _Strongyloides stercoralis_, a parastical worm.
-The vertical axis is the Risk Ratio for all-causes mortality, with low values being favorable to ivermectin.
+The horizontal axis is the fraction of the population at risk for infestation by _Strongyloides stercoralis_, a parasite worm.
+The vertical axis is the Risk Ratio for all-causes mortality in an ivermectin COVID-19 trial, with low values being favorable to ivermectin.

+Each gray circle is a study, diameter indicating the size.
 Note this very, very
 carefully: _all the studies reporting ivermectin effect were in regions at risk for worm infestations._

 ## The Weekend Conclusion